 We understand that the thought of another expense may deter you from asking for help when you need it.
 If you have a disability that prevents you from working, you can’t afford to pay upfront fees or hourly attorney rates.
 Rest assured that in most cases, you don’t have to.

 Lawyers will often offer free consultations and operate on a contingency basis.
-This means that if they can’t recover benefits on your behalf, you don’t owe your lawyer anything in return.
+This means that if they can’t recover benefits on your behalf, you don’t owe them anything in return.
 You only pay if you get the benefits you need.
 Don’t worry too much about how much it will cost.
 Hiring a lawyer is an investment you make to get the money you need.

 Talk to a Social Security Disability Lawyer for Free Today

 If you need additional information about social security disability requirements, turn to a professional.
 John Foy & Associates has been helping disabled individuals for over 20 years.
-We can help if you’re struggling to get the benefits you need.
+We can assist if you’re struggling to get the benefits you need.
 Plus, we do not collect a fee unless we win you money.

-Contact us today for a FREE, no-risk consultation.
+Contact us today for a free, no-risk consultation.
 Give us a call or fill out our online form.

-404-400-4000 or complete a Free Case Evaluation form
+(404) 400-4000 or complete a Free Case Evaluation form